hojberg/dotvim/README.md

-Install bundles with Vundler: `BundleInstall!`
+Install bundles with Vundler: `PluginInstall!`